|

 residue levels present on produce being sold and consumed in New

-Since then, over 350 samples have been collected from roadside
+Jersey.
+Since 2000, over 350 samples have been collected from

-markets throughout the State.
-While the majority of the commodities
+roadside markets throughout the State.
+While the majority of the

-that were grown in another state or country and sold to NJ consumers.
+commodities that were grown in another state or country and sold

-and sweet), spinach, squash, strawberries, sweet corn and tomatoes.
+potatoes (white and sweet), spinach, squash, strawberries, sweet

-in the program.
-Each sample collected is analyzed for over 100
+Each sample collected is analyzed for over 100 different pesticide

-more commodities and sampling locations will be added to help
+and sampling locations will be added to help further ensure the

 Detailed reports and analytical results are